Platopedia/platopedia.github.io/groups/arcade.md

 <div class="linebreak"></div>

-## Waiting Group
+## Waiting Room

 Finding spots at a busy Arcade can be tricky.
-If you're interested in joining, head over to Arcade's waiting group where we post the link to our main group every Friday.
-Click the link to get into the waiting group.
+If you're interested in joining, head over to Arcade's waiting room where we post the link to our main group every Friday.
+Click the link to get into the waiting room.

-<span class="content-link" data-url="https://plato.app/1x346e1xj7nnf" data-text="https://plato.app/1x346e1xj7nnf" data-copy="true"></span>
+<span class="content-link" data-url="https://plato.app/9xf0wtwtm9aj" data-text="https://plato.app/9xf0wtwtm9aj" data-copy="true"></span>

 <div class="linebreak"></div>